Follow

 How critical is the code?

 • There can be a lot of DTC codes generated and not all of them are important or critical.
-Unfortunately, the code gives no indication of the relative importance of the issue.

 • The more important codes should trigger a warning light on the vehicle dashboard and drivers should report these to the fleet manager so the fleet manager can provide guidance on the appropriate course of action based on the DTC code.